Great Officers of State (United Kingdom): Lord High Treasurer

 The Lord High Treasurer (formally the Lord High Treasurer of the United Kingdom), is responsible for government finances and spending.
-The office has been vacant since the death of Charles Talbot, 1st Duke of Shrewsbury in 1714.
+The office has been vacant since the death of Charles Talbot, 1st Duke of Shrewsbury, in 1714.

 With the passing of the Consolidated Fund Act 1816, the offices of Lord High Treasurer of Great Britain (who in turn held the office of Treasurer of the Exchequer of Great Britain) and Lord High Treasurer of Ireland were merged into that of the Lord High Treasurer of the United Kingdom.
 The Act also enabled His Majesty to put the two offices in commission, granting the powers of the Lord High Treasurer to the said commission (the Lords Commissioners of His Majesty’s Treasury).
 Contrary to popular belief, the commission is upon the offices of Treasurer of the Exchequer and Lord High Treasurer of Ireland, and not on the Lord High Treasurer of the United Kingdom.
 The Commissioners include the Prime Minister and the Chancellor of the Exchequer, who act as First Lord and Second Lord of the Treasury respectively, with other junior government whips serving as junior lords.

 Lord President of the Council

-The Lord President of the Council presides over His Majesty's Most Honourable Privy Council, otherwise known as the Privy Council, though different governments have given the office various other duties (as Churchill did after the Second World War).
+The Lord President of the Council presides over His Majesty's Most Honourable Privy Council, otherwise known as the Privy Council, though different governments have given the office various additional duties (as Churchill did after the Second World War).
 Since 1951, the office has usually been held by either the Leader of the House of Commons or the Leader of the House of Lords, with the other serving as Lord Privy Seal, though the office can be given to other high-ranking government ministers.

 Lord Privy Seal

-The Lord Privy Seal (formally the Lord Keeper of the Privy Seal) is responsible for the monarch's privy seal, until the use of such seal became obsolete, and is now considered a sinecure position, usually granted to the Leader of either House of Parliament.
+The Lord Privy Seal (formally the Lord Keeper of His Majesty's Privy Seal) was responsible for the monarch's privy seal, until the use of such seal became obsolete, and is now considered a sinecure position, usually granted to the Leader of one or other of the Houses of Parliament.